TimboKZ/Chonky/stories/docs/Passing-files.md

 # Passing file list to Chonky

-The `FileBrowser` component accepts a prop called `files`, which should be an array of file objects.
-It also the only required component, so the most basic Chonky usage could look like this:
+The `FileBrowser` component accepts a property called `files`, which should be an array of file objects.
+It also the only required property, so the most basic Chonky usage could look like this:

 ```typescript jsx
 export const ExampleComponent = () => {